 In addition to providing a cooperative approach to problem solving, the collaborative law process offers a number of benefits to people involved in a family law dispute.
 Although individual circumstances will vary, collaborative law may provide a quicker and less expensive method of resolving a dispute when compared with traditional family law litigation.
 Note that the collaborative process can be more expensive if the parties are unable to complete the process and then decide to pursue litigation.

 In addition to money and time saved, by avoiding family law litigation, collaborative law participants and their families may be spared a certain amount of stress on themselves and on their family relationships.

 If you are considering filing for divorce -- or are currently involved in a divorce, support, custody, or property division dispute -- and believe that collaborative divorce may offer a positive resolution to your situation, you should contact an attorney with collaborative family law experience to discuss the process and your legal options.
-Use the FindLaw Lawyer Directory to find a collaborative family law attorney near you.
+An experienced divorce lawyer will be able to advocate on your behalf.
+Get a free case review today.